-Why: If you're looking for an alternative to the throngs of tourists in the Caribbean, join the Europeans who snowbird to the Canary Islands this time of year.
-Mediterranean departures in January and February typically sail from Barcelona to Tenerife, Palma de Mallorca and other ports around Spain and also Italy.
+Why: Head south to the Atlantic and visit the Brit-friendly Canary Islands at this time of year.
+Mediterranean departures in January and February typically sail from Barcelona to Tenerife, Palma de Mallorca and other ports around Spain.
+Marella also offers winter sailings with Tenerife and Gran Canaria departures.
 You'll avoid (some) crowds and cruise cheaply; transatlantic airfare might also be reduced during these seasonally "off-peak" travel months.

 Pricing: There are plenty of deals to be had in the Mediterranean during the first two months of the year.
-Spend less than $75 per person, per night, on a number of weeklong or 10-night sailings from lines including Norwegian and MSC.
+Spend less than £75 per person, per night, on a number of weeklong or 10-night sailings from lines including Marella, Norwegian and MSC.

-Temperature: Even in the dead of winter, average temperatures in the Canary Islands rarely dip below 70 F. Barcelona is a bit cooler -- expect a high of about 58 F and lows dipping to 45 F.
+Temperature: Even in the dead of winter, average temperatures in the Canary Islands rarely dip below 20C during the daytime.
+Barcelona is a bit cooler -- expect a high of about 14C and lows dipping to 8C.

 Rainfall/sea conditions: Unfortunately, winter brings extremely rough seas to the Mediterranean; anticipate strong winds and storms, especially around the Bay of Biscay (western coast of France into Spain).
 On the plus side, there is very little rainfall in the Canary Islands and even in Barcelona during this time of year.